DC801/BM-Badge/README.md

 #### SET_LIGHTS_CONTROL

 Enables (or disables) manual control of the hex editing LED lights on the badge.
 This includes all 8 bit lights underneath the screen and the 4 lights on either side of the screen.

+Note that gaining control of the lights does not clear the light state by default; the lights currently on will remain on until set with [SET_LIGHTS_STATE](#set_lights_control).

 ```
 set lights control (to) $enabled:boolean